mrjacobbloom/liga-diga/README.md

 The word list was translated in chunks via Google Translate, and then manually tweaked to remove words with punctuation.
 It includes over 5000 words, but Fontmake couldn't handle that many.
+It exists in this repo as 2 parallel text files, `en.txt` and `es.txt` where each line represents a word.

 ## Credits